Latest travel updates on Coronavirus (COVID19) here

 WEATHER: December through March are the coolest months of the year in Cuba.
 The average daily maximum temperature is 25C/77F, dropping to about 18C/65F at night.
 During these months, occasional cold fronts may come through from North America, which can mean a few cool nights (around 5C/40F), and possibly rain.

-REQUIRED VACCINATIONS: Based on the entry requirements for Cuba, there are no vaccinations needed for entry.
+OTHER VACCINATIONS: Based on the entry requirements for Cuba, there are no other vaccinations needed for entry.
 To determine if you should take preventative measures to reduce the risk of illness, you should consult your doctor or a travel medical clinic, as OUT Adventures cannot provide vaccination recommendations.